RheaAyase/jekyll-rhea/_posts/2024-07-25-windows-games-on-linux-ubi.md

 Cleanup and optional improvements:

 1. Remove the installer app from your steam and you can delete it from your `~/Downloads` as well.
 And don't forget to sort your Dolphin by name again ;)
-2. Optionally add launch param `--game=nap_global` which may or may not actually start the game.
-(At the time of writing this arg didn't actually work to directly update and start the game but that seems to be a bug.)
-You should not be running the game .exe directly, do not add it as a new non-steam app, this would not work.
-Use the HoYoPlay launcher.
+2. Optionally you can also add launch params to start the game of your choice right away, handy if you run only one game.
+However you should not be running the game .exe directly, do not add it as a new non-steam app, this would not work.
+Use the launcher.
 3. Use the SteamGridDB Decky Plugin to change the artwork on Steam ;)

 ### Enjoy!